 Being aware of what you’re eating and making the best choices possible is great, but a bit of pre-made of pasta every once in a while isn’t going to automatically give you cardiovascular/metabolic disease (or make you fat).
 Just be sensible.
 Don’t overdo it or rely on it.

 When you eat it, don’t feel guilty.
 Eat it slowly, savor every bite and appreciate it.

-If you make this dish, let me know!
+If you make this, let me know!
 Leave a comment below, or post it on Instagram and mention @leanndacavalier and #whipsmartkitchen!
 I want to see you get cooking!